-A stem cell transplant is a medical procedure in which bone marrow or peripheral blood cells containing highly specialized cells, called hematopoietic stem cells, are used as part of a treatment plan.
-Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than a bone marrow transplant.
-That’s because stem cells collected from the blood are typically being transplanted, not cells from the actual bone marrow tissue.
+A bone marrow transplant is a medical procedure in which bone marrow or peripheral blood cells containing highly specialized cells, called hematopoietic stem cells, are used as part of a treatment plan.
+Hematopoietic stem cells are blood-forming cells found in the bloodstream and the bone marrow.
+This procedure is also called a stem cell transplant.
+This is because stem cells collected from the blood are typically being transplanted, not cells from the actual bone marrow tissue.

-There are 2 types of stem cell transplantation, depending on the source of the replacement blood stem cell: allogeneic (ALLO) and autologous (AUTO).
+There are 2 types of bone marrow transplantation, depending on the source of the replacement blood stem cell:

+Allogeneic (ALLO).
 ALLO transplantation uses donated stem cells from a healthy individual, ideally a sibling or matched unrelated donor.
 Treatment includes immunochemotherapy, radiation therapy, or immunotherapy plus “graft versus lymphoma” activity, which is where the donor cells recognize and destroy the patient’s lymphoma cells.
-The risks of ALLO transplantation are typically much higher than those with AUTO, including graft-versus-host disease, where donor cells damage the patient’s tissues or organs.
+ALLO transplantation presents higher risks than AUTO transplantation, including graft-versus-host disease, which is when donor cells damage the patient’s tissues or organs.

+Autologous (AUTO).
 AUTO transplantation uses the patient’s own stem cells after high-dose chemotherapy.
 In AUTO transplantation, the goal is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy, immunotherapy, and/or radiation therapy.
-The AUTO stem cells are infused after the high-dose therapy is completed to allow replacement blood stem cells to recreate healthy bone marrow.
-A risk of AUTO transplantation is that small numbers of lymphoma cells may be present in the stem cell collection.
+The AUTO stem cells are returned to the patient’s body after the high-dose therapy is completed.
+The AUTO stem cells then work to create healthy bone marrow.

 Remission and the chance of recurrence

-As explained in the Stages section, if the cancer does return after the original treatment, it is called recurrent cancer.
+As explained in the Stages section, if the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
 In most cases, another tissue biopsy is needed to prove that the lymphoma has not changed or transformed into a more aggressive subtype.
-After testing is done, you and your doctor will talk about your treatment options.
+After this testing is done, you and your doctor will talk about the treatment options.

 Treatment for recurrent NHL depends on 3 factors:

-Often the treatment plan will include the treatments described above, such as chemotherapy, radiation therapy, targeted therapy, or stem cell transplantation.
+Often the treatment plan will include the treatments described above, such as chemotherapy, radiation therapy, targeted therapy, immunotherapy, or bone marrow/stem cell transplantation.
 However, they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent NHL.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-Some patients with NHL may not experience a complete remission and will have small amounts of residual disease that is stable.
-Or, they’ll have residual disease that is actively growing despite treatment.
-If there is a small amount of residual disease that is stable, some patients with indolent NHL may be observed for a period of time or be treated with monoclonal antibodies or other drugs.
+Some people with NHL may not experience a complete remission and will have small amounts of residual disease that is stable.
+Or, they will have residual disease that is actively growing despite treatment.
+If there is a small amount of residual disease that is stable, some people with indolent NHL may be observed with watchful waiting for a period of time or be treated with targeted therapy or other drugs.
+Radiation therapy to the local area may also be a possibility.
 These patients may have breaks in treatment, sometimes lasting many years.
 If the lymphoma begins to grow or spread, this is called progression of disease, and active treatment will begin again.

-For NHL patients with residual disease that is growing despite active treatment, see “Refractory NHL” below.
+If there is residual disease that is growing despite active treatment, it is called "refractory NHL," see below.

-If standard treatments stop working well for NHL or the lymphoma comes back within 6 months after standard treatment, this is called refractory NHL.
+If standard treatments stop working well for NHL or the lymphoma comes back within 6 months after treatment, this is called refractory NHL.
 Patients with this diagnosis are encouraged to talk with doctors who are lymphoma experts to discuss options for the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
+Learn more about seeking a second opinion before starting treatment, so you are comfortable with the chosen treatment plan.
 This discussion may include clinical trials.

-Choice of treatment for refractory NHL depends on 4 factors:
+Treatment options for refractory NHL depend on 4 factors:

-The doctor may suggest chemotherapy, stem cell transplantation, or a clinical trial.
+The doctor may suggest chemotherapy, immunotherapy, bone marrow/stem cell transplantation, or a clinical trial.
 Palliative care will also be important to help relieve symptoms and side effects.

-For most patients, a diagnosis of refractory NHL is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+For most people, a diagnosis of refractory NHL is very stressful and, at times, difficult to bear.
+You and your family are encouraged to talk about how you fell with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Recovery from NHL is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and advanced cancer is difficult to discuss for many people.
+This diagnosis is stressful, and for many people, advanced cancer is difficult to discuss.
 However, people with advanced NHL, especially those with indolent lymphoma, may continue to live for a long time after a diagnosis of advanced cancer.
-It is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
-The health care team is there to help.
-Many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+It is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.